open-contracting/standard/docs/guidance/model/milestones.md

 budget approval, key studies etc. If during the planning stage you have information about tender process milestones, then you should populated the tender/milestones block instead.

+The example below includes two OCDS releases:

+* A planning release with details of a planned procurement, including the date the budget plan is expected to be ready and the date the tender notice is expected to be issued.
+* A tender release with the actual date the tender notice was issued.

-In the example below:
+In the planning release:

-* The process starts at the planning stage, and the information about when the budget plan is estimated to be ready is available.
-We create a planning release including a milestone with type set to 'preProcurement', `dueDate` set to the estimated date, and `status` set to 'scheduled'.
+* The date the budget plan is expected to be ready is represented using a milestone in `planning/milestones` with `.type` is set to 'preProcurement' because the milestone relates to the planning stage of the contracting process. `.dueDate` is set to the date and `.status` is set to 'scheduled'.
-The publisher also knows when the tender notice is estimated to take place.
-This information is part of the **tender** process.
-A `milestone` is created in the `tender/milestones` block with type set to 'preProcurement' and the relevant date set in the `dueDate` field.
-The tender must have a `status` set to 'planned'.
+* The date the tender notice is expected to be issued is represented using a milestone in `tender/milestones` because it relates to the tender stage of the contracting process. `.dueDate` is set to the date and `.status` is set to scheduled.

+In the tender release:

-* The process goes forward and enters the tender stage.
-We publish a tender release with `tender/status` set to 'active',  set the relevant date in the milestone's `dateMet` field, and set its status to 'met'.
+* The `.dateMet` field in the tender notice milestone is updated with the actual date the notice was issued and `.status` is set to 'met'.
-* To explore differences between the planned and actual date of the tender milestone, users can then compare the values of `tender/milestones/dueDate` and `tender/milestones/dateMet` in a single (compiled) release.
+To explore differences between the planned and actual date of the tender milestone, users can then compare the values of `tender/milestones/dueDate` and `tender/milestones/dateMet` in a single (compiled) release.

 ```eval_rst